In the Philippines, Balut is a popular and traditional street food.

 - 1 cup palay rice (unhusked rice)

-- Roast or heat palay to a temperature of 107 °F to 430 °C in an iron vat or cauldron.
+- Roast or heat palay to a temperature of 107 °F or 430 °C in an iron vat or cauldron.
 Remove palay when you can hold it in your hands.

 - Eggs are then placed in the Toong, these are alternated with heated Palay bags.
 The number of heated palay bags is 1 for every egg bag.
 Placed Two (2) heated Palay bags on the bottom and 2 on the top level of the toong to ensure heat conservation.
 For every toong containing 10 layers of eggs, you would need 13 bags of roasted palay.